LOTS of ideas to help you design your dream home, no matter your flat layout.

 To get the most out of your small home, you don’t need to hack the wall between the bedroom and living room (or anywhere else).

-In fact, most 2-room BTO flats come with a sliding door between the bedroom and the living room in the spirit of a ‘semi-open’ concept, which gives you flexibility of the space and saves you the swing clearance area.
+In fact, most 2-room BTO flats come with a sliding door between the bedroom and the living room in the spirit of a ‘semi-open’ concept, which gives you flexibility of space and saves you the need for a swing clearance area.

-Or, you could even swap out the sliding door with a fluted panel divider, like what you see below:
+Or, you could even swap out the sliding door with fluted glass doors that creates a spacious feel, like what you see below:

-You’ll notice a combination of ‘tricks’ here: A low-height sofa that gives the illusion of height and built-in storage units that fit in perfectly with the minimalist approach of this Japandi-style home, keeping the space clutter-free.
+Along with the doors, you’ll notice a combination of ‘tricks’ here: A low-profile sofa that gives the illusion of height, and loose furniture pieces that keep the space airy.

 View this project by Starry Homestead